Calling for an EU Action Plan for Plant-Based Food

 Julian Hanslmaier on Unsplash

-What action would help to deliver on EU climate and environmental targets while improving public health AND reducing the number of animals kept in the EU?
+What action would help to deliver on EU climate and environmental targets while improving public health and reducing the number of animals kept in the EU?
 Does such a silver bullet exist?

 The benefits of a holistic approach to address the entire agrifood value chain, as well as broadening the scope of proteins by including foods like fruits, vegetables, legumes and wholegrains, are seemingly endless: